FastRobotsCornell/FastRobots-2025/docs/labs/Lab7.md

 Sigma_p = Ad*Sigma*~Ad + Sigma_u;  //Example of how to compute Sigma_p (~Ad equals Ad transposed)
 ```

-### 5 Speed things up (optional)

-If you want to get a head start on Lab 8, try speeding up your robot using your new KF (or extrapolator) to increase the execution time of your control loop.

-### Additional tasks for 5000-level students

 You're off the hook in this lab.